Vape Detector Overview

 Updated: January 30, 2020

 Vape Detectors, such as the HALO IoT Smart Sensor from IPVideo Corp or FlySense from Soter Technologies, have risen in popularity as the number of people using vape devices, also known as e-cigarettes, has increased.
 The growing trend of vaping concerns many because of the health risk associated with vaping e-cigarettes.
 Increased vaping use among teens is even more disturbing.
+Vape detectors for schools become more important.
 According to a survey conducted by the NIH (National Institute of Health), there is an alarming rise in the number of teens in America who try vaping, which drives the increase in nicotine use.

 In order to vape, people us a battery-powered device that heats the liquid inside the device into a vapor which can be inhaled similar to a cigarette.
 JUUL is probably the most well-known brand for vaping, but there are several others, including Vaporesso, Joyetech, Vandy Vape, Aspire, and SMOK.
 The vape often contains nicotine, flavoring, and sometimes other harmful substances such as THC.